sisihagen/website/content/en/blog/2020/03/the-fake-invasion.md

 #### The same tank picture web.de for Russian Invasion 2014 and 2013, in a Blog

-"Ukraine crisis: Russian tanks invade Ukraine“ and" Putin's tanks roll over border " reported the web.de News Page on 7 November 2014 with a picture of the Russian tanks allegedly invading Ukraine.
-However, the same picture was taken more than a year earlier — on March 19, 2013 — by a Blog in the article "What does Russia's defense industry expect?“ used.
+"Ukraine crisis: Russian tanks invade Ukraine" and" Putin's tanks roll over border " reported the web.de News Page on 7 November 2014 with a picture of the Russian tanks allegedly invading Ukraine.
+However, the same picture was taken more than a year earlier — on March 19, 2013 — by a Blog in the article "What does Russia's defense industry expect?" used.

 {{< image srcwebp="/static/img/content/2020/097.webp" srcalt="/static/img/content/2020/097.jpg" title="5 years between the same photo" >}}